 Triptych refers to art that is made up of three panels.
 The term originates from the Greek word ‘triptykhos’, meaning ‘three-layered’ or ‘three folds’.

 The panels that form a triptych are often attached to one another with hinges, allowing the two outer panels (or wings) to fold inward and cover the central panel.
 However, contemporary triptychs are often framed together, or simply displayed alongside one another.
+In this post, I cover:

 Below is a triptych by Frederick McCubbin named The Pioneer: